 When you have a septic tank on your property, there’s a good chance you also have a drainfield, which is a designated section of your landscape that collects the contaminants from the greywater existing in your septic tank to safely redistribute the concentrated nutrients back into the soil.
 Luckily, maintaining your drainfield is simple.
 So long as you never drive or park on it, divert all other water drainage systems away from the area, and keep deeply rooted plants away from the underground components of your septic system, you should be good to go.

-For more helpful hints and tips for taking care of your septic system or taking advantage of our premier septic tank pumping services, go ahead and get ahold of our remarkable plumbing professionals at ROOT-A-WAY Drain Cleaning today.
-Contact ROOT-A-WAY Drain Cleaning today by calling (810) 233-4376 to schedule service, or simply fill out the form in the sidebar.
+For more helpful hints and tips for taking care of your septic system or taking advantage of our premier septic tank pumping services, go ahead and get ahold of our remarkable septic tank pumping professionals at ROOT-A-WAY Drain Cleaning today by calling (810) 233-4376 to schedule service, or simply fill out the form in the sidebar.